Usual Customary and Reasonable Charges in the Community

-Critical Factors Outside Coder Expertise
+Critical Factors Outside of Medical Coding Expertise

 When providing expert testimony regarding UCR, other factors which come into play include the distribution of medical costs in a geographic area; frequency of patient use, or abuse, of the health system in the context of plaintiff’s duty to mitigate damages; case management; utilization management; whether the patient used insurance, in-network, out of network; and other factors.
 Expert testimony must include not only the coder’s perspective, but also must include a view of clinical documentation, regulatory framework, and an economic perspective, factors which coders are not trained to provide.